Alloys to improve properties and problems using metals e.g.

 a stronger metal.

-- The presence of the other atoms (smaller or
+- The presence of the other alloying atoms,

-bigger) disrupts the symmetry of the layers and this distortion reduces the 'slip
+of the metal lattice and this distortion reduces the 'slip

-ability' of one layer to slide next to another layer of metal atoms.
+ability' of one layer to slide over another layer of metal atoms.

 - Iron has an atomic metallic radius of 0.126